labarilem/labarilem.github.io/_posts/2018-04-15-npmfix-project.markdown

 externalLink: false
 ---

-CLI tool that fixes weird issues in projects managing dependencies with NPM.
+Npmfix is a CLI tool that fixes weird issues in projects managing dependencies with NPM.

 Check it out on [GitHub](https://github.com/labarilem/npmfix).